kmiermans/markdown_views/README.md

 - You'd like to show someone some notes, but not show them your private notes.

 # How it works
 For now, tags are not automatically detected and have to be manually specified.
-At the top of parse.py, enter your parameters.
+In the JSON file parse_params.json, enter your parameters.
 It's all pretty self-explanatory.

 # How I use it
 I have a bash alias for committing changes to my markdown file with a single command.
 To that bash alias, I added a